 Leadership in an ESOP Environment: While leadership principles in general apply to most any organization, Dr. Bendickson believes there are some unique requirements and opportunities in an ESOP organization that can benefit from focused attention.
 Learn the positive attributes of an ESOP organization that generally lead to increased levels of employee engagement.
 Explore the the increase in expectations that management should expect from all employees.
 Understand how these two organizational dynamics place additional leadership responsibilities on the entire management team.

 Who Should Attend: Employees at all levels of the organization.
 Emerging leaders, supervisors, managers, and executive leaders will find this seminar relevant to their daily work.

-Date: Wednesday, January 29, 2020
+Date: Wednesday, July 29, 2020

-Time: 11:30 am-12:30 pm, please arrive early.
-Lunch will served and Joe will begin speaking promptly at 11:30 am.
+Time: 11:30 am-12:30 pm.
+(Please arrive 15 minutes early.
+Marc will begin speaking promptly at 11:30 am.)

 Location: 310 Bob Heath Drive, Huntsville, AL 35806

 Price: General Admission $25, no charge for Radiance employees